 Crispy Homemade French Fries are fried a second time.

-Season to taste with salt (or seasoning salt).
-Serve and enjoy your crispy homemade french fries!
+Season the fries to taste with salt (or seasoning salt).
+Serve immediately while they are hot and enjoy your crispy homemade French fries!

 Homemade french fries are lightly seasoned with salt, then served.